Updated: Jan 6

 We know meeting with clients can get new sales professionals the jitters sometimes but it's par-de-course in the sales world.

 What helps is being prepared for each meeting.
 Remember we listed a few things to keep in mind with each call earlier?
 Well, the same thing applies to client meetings.

-If it's your first meeting and as an introduction, we suggest you approach it like a discover session.
+If it's your first meeting, as an introduction, we suggest you approach it like a discovery session.
 Here are a few best practices to make sure you get that meeting done properly;